tompluess/twentytwenty-skyr/README.md

 # Twenty Seventeen Skyr.ch

-A Wordpress child theme to the default theme `twentyseventeen`.
+A Wordpress child theme to the default theme `twentytwenty`.

 ## Installation